It's 'Nutcracker' season, but how should we feel in 2022 about Russia's most famous export? - NewsBreak

 Brooklyn Nutcracker, 2 p.m. and 7 p.m.
 Dec.
 17, Kings Theatre, Brooklyn. kingstheatre.com

-The Nutcracker ROCKS , Dec.
-2 to 11, Axelrod Performing Arts Center, Deal Park. axelrodartscenter.com
+The Nutcracker ROCKS, Dec.
+2 to 11, Axelrod Performing Arts Center, Deal Park, N.J. axelrodartscenter.com

 American Repertory Ballet's Nutcracker.
 Nov 25 to 27, McCarter Theatre, Princeton.
 Dec.
 11, War Memorial, Trenton.
 Dec.
-16 to 18, State Theatre, New Brunswick. arballet.org
+16 to 18, State Theatre, New Brunswick, N.J. arballet.org

 The Nutcracker, presented by the Company of Dance Arts.
 Dec.
-9 to 11, Basie Center for the Arts, Red Bank. thebasie.org
+9 to 11, Basie Center for the Arts, Red Bank, N.J. thebasie.org

-This article originally appeared on NorthJersey.com: It's 'Nutcracker' season, but how should we feel in 2022 about Russia's most famous export?

 Comments / 0